nicolazzie/SNPchimpRepo/README.md

     % git clone --recursive https://github.com/nicolazzie/SNPchimpRepo

-This pipeline is mainly for linux/unix/mac users, but it should run on windows OSs too.
-Please note that I won't be able to give any support or troubleshooting for Windows users.
+These programs are fully tested on Linux/Unix/Mac, but they should run on Windows OSs too.
+Please note that no support or troubleshooting for Windows-specific issues will be provided.
-To run these programs you should only have Python (2.x) already installed on your computer, although 2.7 is adviced (Mac users have by default Python2.6.
-Although runtime will be slower, it should work anyway).
+To run these programs you need Python (2.x) installed on your computer.
+Python 2.7 is adviced (note that Mac users have Python 2.6 installed by defaul; runtime will be slower but it should do the work anyway!).

 ### **2) Programs**

 #### **iConvert.py**
 _iConvert.py_ program converts genotype allele formats, using SNPchimp files and gentoypes in PLINK format.
-You need 3 input files: 2 PLINK (e.g. ped & map) files and 1 SNPchimp output file (coming from the download menu), containing the allele conversion information for the SNP chip you need to convert.
+You need 4 input files: 2 PLINK files (e.g. ped & map), 1 SNPchimp output file (coming from the download menu with both input and output allele codings) and a parameter file.
 This program is able to handle conversion for all SNPchips of all species hosted in SNPchimp (both Illumina/Illumina-based and Affymetrix SNP chips).

 To run this program (from command line), just type:

     % python iConvert.py

+If you need help with PLINK and PLINK formats, please see: http://pngu.mgh.harvard.edu/~purcell/plink/ If you need help with SNPchiMp, please see: http://bioinformatics.tecnoparco.org/SNPchimp/index.php/faqs or contact me.
-_iConvert.py_ program requires a parameter file, named "convert.param".
-You can choose your own parameter file name by indicating the new parameter file name after the "-p" option.
-For example, if the new parameter file is named "parameter_file" you should run the program using the following:
+As previoulsy stated, _iConvert.py_ requires a parameter file, named "convert.param".
+You can choose your own parameter filename by indicating the new parameter file name after the "-p" option.
+For example, if your parameter file is named "parameter_file" you should run the program using the following:

     % python iConvert.py -p parameter_file

-The parameter file is self explaining.
-Please DO NOT change the variable names and follow the instructions embedded in the file.
+The parameter file is self explaining: DO NOT change the variable names and follow the instructions embedded in the file.

+Genotypes with the converted allelic format will be written to a file named exactly as the input PED file + "\_updated"  (e.g. if input PED file is named _"input.ped"_, then the converted genotypes file will be named _"input\_updated.ped"_).
+In addition, if required, this program allows you to update your map coordinates (chromosome and position) to a desired assembly.
+All you need to do is indicate "Y" in the "UPDATE\_map" variable (the program will use SNPchimp information and update the user map accordingly).

+_NOTE_:
-_TIP_: If you don't know what allele format your data is, you have two options: 1) do some tests.
-The program will stop if your genotypes are not in the right input allelic format (not efficient, since genotypes are read at the end of the program!) or; 2) find a SNP with different FORWARD-TOP allele coding (e.g. SNP 'Hapmap42400-BTA-102731' is T/C in FORWARD and A/G in TOP allele formats.
+	1) If you don't know what allele format your data is, you have two options: 1) do some tests.
+The program will stop if your genotypes are not in the right input allelic format (not an efficient choice -genotypes are read at the end of the program!- but the most simple) or; 2) find a SNP with different FORWARD-TOP allele coding (e.g. SNP 'Hapmap42400-BTA-102731' is T/C in FORWARD and A/G in TOP allele formats.
 If your genotypes at that SNP are T/C, your input format is FORWARD, and TOP if A/G).

-Genotypes with the converted allelic format will be written to a file named exactly as the input PED file + "\_updated"  (e.g. if input PED file is named "input.ped", then the converted genotypes file will be named 'input\_updated.ped')
-In addition, if required,this program allows you to update the coordinates (chromosome and position) of your SNPs to a desired assembly, while updating your allele format.
-Just indicate "Y" in the "UPDATE\_map" variable.
-If you desire only to update your map information, you need to specify "NO" for both the "IN\_format" and "OUT\_format" variables.
+	2) If you desire __only__ to update your map information, you need to specify "NO" for both the _"IN\_format"_ and _"OUT\_format"_ variables in the parameter file

-_Self advertisement_: If you're using the Affymetrix technology, you might be interested in the AffyPipe software, that you can find at: https://github.com/nicolazzie/AffyPipe.git
+**_Self advertisement_: If you're using the Affymetrix technology, you might be interested in the AffyPipe software, that you can find at: https://github.com/nicolazzie/AffyPipe.git**